 • Hypokalemia: Use with caution in patients with hypokalemia or taking concomitant drugs that cause hypokalemia; beta2-agonists may decrease serum potassium.

 • Preterm labor: [US Boxed Warning]: Terbutaline is not FDA approved for and should not be used for prolonged tocolysis (>48 to 72 hours).
 Use for maintenance tocolysis should not be done in the outpatient setting.
 Adverse events observed in pregnant women include arrhythmias, increased heart rate, hyperglycemia (transient), hypokalemia, myocardial ischemia, and pulmonary edema.
 Heart rate may be increased in the fetus and hypoglycemia may occur in the neonate.
 Oral terbutaline is contraindicated for acute or chronic use in the management of preterm labor.
-Use of Bricanyl Turbuhaler [Canadian product] as a tocolytic in patients at risk of premature labor or threatened abortion is contraindicated.

 • Seizures: Use with caution in patients with seizure disorders; beta-agonists may result in CNS stimulation/excitation.

 • Patient information: Patients must be instructed to seek medical attention in cases where acute symptoms are not relieved or a previous level of response is diminished.
 The need to increase frequency of use may indicate deterioration of asthma, and treatment must not be delayed.